ratmod/ratmod.github.io/docs/config-command-reference.md

 #### Spectator commands:
 - `\followauto` Automatically cycle spectating through players.
 It also switches to flag carriers automatically in CTF.
 - `\game <1-5>` select which game to watch.
 This only works for multi-tournament server while you are in spectator mode.
+- In the multi-tournament server, `\specgame [game-id]` can be used to limit spectating and cycling of players to one particular match. `\specgame` resets the behavior to cycle through all players of all matches.
+This feature is useful especially for those casting or streaming games.

 #### Calling for timeout:
 - `bind PAUSE pause`